Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and

 \section{Connections with compositions}

 A composition of a positive integer $n$ is a way of expressing $n$ as a sum of positive integers (referred to as \textit{parts}) where the order of the parts is significant; thus, for example, 1+2 and 2+1 are different compositions of 3.
 For convenience, it is customary to take the number of compositions of 0 (any negative integer) as being 1 (0).
 It is well known that the number of compositions of $n$ is the same as the number of tilings of an $n$-board using $m$-ominoes for arbitrary nonnegative integers $m$ and hence that the number of compositions of $n$ into distinct parts $m_1,m_2,\ldots,m_i,\ldots$ is given by $B_n=\delta_{n,0}+\sum_{i=1}B_{n-m_i}$, $B_{n<0}=0$ for all integers $n$.
 It follows that any tiling in which all possible metatiles have distinct lengths corresponds to a composition into parts equal to the lengths of the metatiles.
-We first examine two classes of $\Qset$ where there are a finite number of possible metatiles when restricted-overlap tiling with squares and $\Qset$-combs.
-Recall that the number of possible metatiles is finite iff $2r\geq q$, where $r$ is the length of the rightmost tooth of the $\Qset$-comb (Lemma~2 in \cite{All-Comb}).
-It is sometimes more convenient to express this condition as $r\geq s-1$, where $s=q+1-r$ is the sum of the lengths of the teeth and gaps up to the rightmost tooth.